xinzhou93/CS280A/content/Project 5B.md

   </figure>
 </div>

-**Observations:**
-- All outputs look like a blurry oval/blob shape regardless of the input noise
-- This is the **average (centroid)** of all training digits
-- With MSE loss, the model learns to predict the point that minimizes squared distance to ALL training examples
-- Since pure noise contains no information about which digit to generate, the optimal prediction is the mean of the dataset
-- This demonstrates why single-step denoising from pure noise cannot work as a generative model
+All outputs look like a blurry oval/blob shape regardless of the input noise.
+This is the average (centroid) of all training digits.
+With MSE loss, the model learns to predict the point that minimizes squared distance to all training examples.
+Since pure noise contains no information about which digit to generate, the optimal prediction is the mean of the dataset.
+This demonstrates why single-step denoising from pure noise cannot work as a generative model—we need a different approach like Flow Matching.

 # Part 2: Training a Flow Matching Model